sopra-fs21-group-21/Server/README.md

 ### User & chat

 Most of the User management is handled through the [UserService class](https://github.com/sopra-fs21-group-21/Server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/service/UserService.java).
 It implements all the basic user functionality, like registering or logging in.
 The [MailService class](https://github.com/sopra-fs21-group-21/Server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/service/MailService.java) is only used for password recovery at the moment.
-It could easily be expanded upon to include different e-mail types.
+It could easily be expanded upon to include different email types.

-Every portfolio has a chat associated with in in which users can communicate with eachother.
+Every portfolio has a chat associated with it, in which users can communicate with each other.
-The [ChatService class](https://github.com/sopra-fs21-group-21/Server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/service/ChatService.java) handles the sending and recieving of chat messages to other users of the same portfolio.
+The [ChatService class](https://github.com/sopra-fs21-group-21/Server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/service/ChatService.java) handles the sending and recieveing of chat messages to other users of the same portfolio.

 ## Launch and deployment